Jackson LaCombe: International play

-LaCombe represented the United States at the 2021 World Junior Ice Hockey Championships, where he recorded one assist in six games and won a gold medal.
+LaCombe represented the United States at the 2021 World Junior Championships, where he recorded one assist in six games and won a gold medal.

-LaCombe made his senior national team debut for the United States at the 2025 IIHF World Championship, where he recorded two goals and three assists in ten games and helped Team USA win their first gold medal since 1933.
+LaCombe made his senior national team debut for the United States at the 2025 World Championship, where he recorded two goals and three assists in 10 games and helped the United States win their first gold medal since 1933.